blacksmithgu/obsidian-dataview/docs/functions.md

 ## Function Vectorization

 Most functions can be applied either to single values (like `number`, `string`, `date`, etc.) OR to lists of those values.
-If a function is applied to a list, it also returns a list, where the the function is applied to each element in the list.
-I.e.,
+If a function is applied to a list, it also returns a list after the function is applied to each element in the list.
+For example:

 ```
 lower("YES") = "yes"
-lower(list("YES", "NO")) = list("yes", "yes")
+lower(list("YES", "NO")) = list("yes", "no")

 replace("yes", "e", "a") = "yas"
 replace(list("yes", "ree"), "e", "a") = list("yas", "raa")